BorysBe/tdd-ebook/manuscript/060_Statement_First_Programming.md

 By the way, this process is sometimes referred to as "Red-Green-Refactor", because of the colors that xUnit tools display for failing and passing test.
 I am just mentioning it here for the record -- I will not be using this term further in the book.

-## "Test-First" means seeing a failure
+## "Najpierw-test" oznacza patrzenie na fiasko

 Explaining the illustration with the TDD process above, I pointed out that we are supposed to write a Statement that we wish was true **but is not**.
 It means that not only do we have to write a Statement before we provide implementation that makes it true, we also have to evaluate it (i.e. run it) and watch it fail its assertions before we provide the implementation.